antares-sql/antares/README.md

 Why are we developing an SQL client when there are a lot of them on the market?
 The main goal is to develop a **forever 100% free (without paid premium feature)**, full featured, as possible community driven, cross platform and open source alternative, empowered by JavaScript ecosystem.
-A modern application created with minimalism and simplicity in mind, with features in the right places, not hundreds of tiny buttons, nested tabs or submenu; productivity comes first.
+A modern application created with minimalism and simplicity in mind, with features in the right places, not hundreds of tiny buttons, nested tabs or submenues; productivity comes first.

 ## Installation

 Based on your operating system you can have one or more distribution formats to choose based on your preferences.
-Since Antares SQL is a free software we haven't a budget to spend in annual licenses or certificates.
-This can result that on some platforms you need some additional passages to install this app.
+Since Antares SQL is a free software we don't have a budget to spend on annual licenses or certificates.
+This can result that on some platforms you might need to put in some additional work to install this app.

 ### Linux

-On Linux you can simply download and run `.AppImage` distributions, install from Snap Store or from AUR.
+On Linux you can simply download and run the `.AppImage` distribution, install from Snap Store or from AUR.

 ### Windows

-On Windows you can choose between Microsoft Store and download `.exe` distribution.
-The latter lacks of a certificate, so to install you need to click on "More info" and then "Run anyway" on SmartScreen prompt.
+On Windows you can choose between downloading the app from Microsoft Store or downloading the `.exe` from our [website](https://antares-sql.app/download.html) or [this github repo](https://github.com/Fabio286/antares/releases/latest).
+Distributions that are not from Microsoft Store are not signed with a certificate, so to install you need to click on "More info" and then "Run anyway" on SmartScreen prompt.

 ### MacOS